 Best Bars Belfast Has To Offer

 One thing about Belfast is that it’s never short of amazing bars for one to visit on their trip here.
 The bars are unique to the city’s culture, full of history, have a great atmosphere and amazing drinks.
 You’ll find a mix of old traditional bars and more modern stylish ones as well, to suit whatever mood you are in.
 Belfast also has some great beer gardens that are a great spot when the Irish sunshine comes out.

 First Choice: Bootleggers

 Our first stop – and recommendation – is the Bootleggers which is located in the heart of Belfast City Centre and Cathedral Quarter.
 This place is considered a nod to the 1920’s days of prohibition in the USA when the alcohol was outlawed there.
 The barman at the Bootleggers showed us two different cocktails the America F*** Yea and Pear with Me.
-Bootleggers offer an amazing cocktail list and they are just two of them you need to try.
+Bootleggers offer an amazing cocktail list, with whiskey cocktails being their speciality.
+Come down to give them a try.

 The Spaniard: Don’t Miss Out on Their Great Cocktails